Long-Read Sequencing

 Covers 68 disorders associated with 63 genes in one assay

-Replaces multiple single-gene tests, significantly shortening the diagnostic time
+Replaces multiple single-gene/panel tests, significantly shortening the diagnostic time

 Ideal for undiagnosed cases of ataxia, neuromuscular and neurodevelopmental disorders